wavebreaker-lucas/esg_gp_be/README-DATA.md

 - Returns complete form and metric details for the template
 - Only includes metrics relevant to the selected regions
 - Provides validation rules and requirements for each metric
+- **Includes category information for each form**, allowing frontend to group forms by category
+- Each form includes its `order` value for proper sequencing within its category
 - Requires appropriate permissions to access

 ## Location-Based Reporting